top of page

 Myakka Deep Hole

-It's worth noting that when you arrive at Deep Hole you'll be facing east, so if you intend on photographing your best bet is midday or later when the sun is high enough that it won't affect your shot.
-The park is open until sunset 365 days of the year and you're required to return your hang tag permit to the ranger station before closing time.
-There's a ton to do in Myakka River State Park, so you can easily spend an entire day there.
-The William S Boylston Nature Trail and its canopy walk and observation tower are very popular and absolutely worth the time to explore as well.
-Kayaking and SUP'ing the Myakka River, tram and boat tours, and viewing alligators along the Alligator Bridge are also great experiences inside the park.
-If you have even more time on your hands and don't mind the drive to Lido Key, we highly recommend kayaking the mangrove tunnels there.
+The park remains open until sunset every day of the year, and it's mandatory to return your hang tag permit to the ranger station before closing time.
+Myakka River State Park offers a multitude of activities, allowing you to easily spend an entire day there.
+The William S Boylston Nature Trail, featuring a canopy walk and observation tower, is very popular and definitely worth exploring.
+Additionally, kayaking and stand-up paddleboarding along the Myakka River, tram and boat tours, and observing alligators from the Alligator Bridge are fantastic experiences within the park.
+If you have more time to spare and don't mind the journey to Lido Key, we highly recommend kayaking through the mangrove tunnels there as well.

 bottom of page